HajjSalad/Smart-Fire-Detection-System/README.md

 ### 🔧 Key Features
 ✅ **Modular & Scalable Design**
-🔹 **Abstract Factory Pattern** in C++ for dynamic sensor management.
-🔹 Plug-and-play expandability: Add more Sensor Nodes to the FACP for This project is designed to monitor critical **industrial parameters** such as:
-✅ 🔹 Abstract Factory Pattern in C++ for dynamic sensor management ✅ **Vibration** (MPU6050)
+✅ **Vibration** (MPU6050)
 ✅ **Distance/Motion Detection** (HC-SR04)
 ✅ **Additional Analog Sensors via SPI ADC**